sanity-io/hydrogen-sanity/package/README.md

 ```

 > [!NOTE]
-> You can learn more about request tagging in [our documentation](https://www.sanity.io/docs/reference-api-request-tags)
+> You can learn more about request tagging in [the documentation](https://www.sanity.io/docs/reference-api-request-tags).

 ### Alternatively: Using `client` directly